cgdave/mdpad/README.md

 Usage
 -----

-Start your favorite Web Browser and point to `http://yourserver.yourdomain/yourdirectory/mdpad.php`.
+Start your favorite web browser and point to `http://yourserver.yourdomain/yourdirectory/mdpad.php`.

 You can specify the location of the markdown file to view/edit: